Best task automation tool - Zapier vs IFTTT

 If you need a task automation tool that will analyze data, make customer support run smoothly, and organize your emails, documents, etc., Zapier reigns supreme over IFTTT’s casual capabilities.

-• IFTTT is definitely the better choice for individuals wanting to automate their personal tasks.
-If you are looking for a task automation tool for your business, IFTTT is not for you.
+IFTTT is, from what I’ve seen, the better choice for individuals wanting to automate their personal tasks.
+If you’re looking for a task automation tool for your business, IFTTT isn’t for you.

 IFTTT is extremely easy and quick to sign up for, and you get access to tons of sample recipes that you can try out, so I would recommend checking it out to get a feel for yourself.